-- LPA Meter Pos.
-A square wave logic signal which is 17 in phase with the AC supply line phase A (or phase 1) to neutral voltage. - IPAD TB2(52) A square wave logic signal which is in phase with the inverter output phase A to neutral voltage.
+LPA - Meter -A square wave logic signal which is in Pos.
+17 phase with the AC supply line phase A (or phase 1) to neutral voltage.
+IPAD - TB2(52) -A square wave logic signal which is in phase with the inverter output phase A to neutral voltage.
 May be used for a frequency counter reference.